Upsilon production in p(d)A collisions at RHIC and the LHC: Conclusion

 \section{Conclusion}

-We have investigated \upsi\ suppression in \dAu\ collisions at $\sqrt{s_{NN}}=200$ GeV.
-The rapidities covered by RHIC experiments allow for a unique study of cold nuclear matter effects and revealed unexpected features presented here.
-Backward rapidities correspond to the largest $x_2$, above 0.2, where one expects an EMC suppression -- at least for quark PDF.
+We have investigated the \upsi\ suppression in \dAu\ collisions at $\sqrt{s_{NN}}=200$~GeV at RHIC and in $p$Pb collisions at $\sqrt{s_{NN}}=5$ TeV at the LHC.
+The rapidities covered by the RHIC experiments allow for a unique study of cold nuclear matter effects and revealed unexpected features presented here.
+Backward rapidities correspond to the largest $x_2$, above 0.2, where one can expect an EMC suppression -- at least for quark PDFs.
 For mid and slightly backward rapidities, one expects anti-shadowing, \ie\ an excess of partons inducing an excess of $\Upsilon$.
 Finally, the forward domain -- where $x_2$ becomes small -- should be subject to parton shadowing, giving a reduction of the yield.

-Our findings are as follows: in the most backward region, studied by PHENIX, the suppression of the $\upsi$ yield in the \dAu\ data may be a first hint that the EMC suppression of the gluon distribution is stronger than the quark one.
-It is probably the very first observation of such an effect, whose quantitative understanding may in the future provide us with fundamental information on the internal dynamics of heavy nuclei.
+We have first argued that, for bottomonia, as opposed to charmonia, the survival probability for the pre-resonant state to escape a large nucleus should be large and close to unity.
+In turn, the use of a small effective absorption cross section is mandatory.

-Due to the large scale set in by the $\upsi$ mass, shadowing is found too feeble to reproduce data at $y>0$.
-Moreover, the data at $y\simeq 0$ does not exhibit any excess which would pin down anti-shadowing.
-This motivated our study of the recently revived medium-induced fractional energy loss, this mechanism which would also explain the anomalous suppression of the forward $J/\psi$ at E866 and NA3 in \pA~\cite{Arleo:2010rb}.
+Then, we have discussed the different effects which can be expected from the modification of the gluon densities in a nucleon bound in a heavy nucleus, namely from high $x$ to low $x$: the Fermi motion, the EMC effect, the antishadowing, the shadowing and then the saturation.

-We have shown that --at variance with the $J/\psi$ case~\cite{Ferreiro:2009ur}-- gluon shadowing has, for any nPDF fits, a small effect at the $x_2$ and $Q^2$ of forward-$\Upsilon$ production at RHIC.
-An $x_2$ scaling of the nuclear effects is thus not expected.
-Provided that (fractional) energy loss is the dominant effect at work in the forward region, an $x_1$ scaling is expected, which exhibits an $x_F$ scaling in the forward region where $x_1 \simeq x_F$, in analogy with~\cite{Hoyer:1990us,Alde:1991sw}.
+We have confronted these expectations with the existing data and our findings were as follows: in the most backward region, studied by PHENIX, the suppression of the $\upsi$ yield in the \dAu\ data may be a first hint of an EMC suppression of the gluon PDF, possibly stronger than the quark one.
+It is one of the first observations of such an effect, whose quantitative understanding may in the future provide us with fundamental information on the internal dynamics of heavy nuclei such as those studied at RHIC, especially if the EMC gluon effect is stronger than the quark one.
+In the central rapidity region, the existing STAR data does not exhibit any excess which would pin down anti-shadowing.